mmEgoHand: Egocentric Hand Pose Estimation and Gesture Recognition with Head-mounted Millimeter-wave Radar and IMU: Experiments

 $\bullet$ IMU.
 The IMU sensor records the acceleration and angular velocity data in the X, Y, and Z axes at a rate of 20 samples per second.
 The recorded samples are $ \in 20t \times 2\times 3$, where $t$ is the time in seconds.

 $\bullet$ Camera.
 A Hikvision camera captures the RGB videos at 20 frames per second in $1080\times 720$ resolution.

-\textbf{(2) Dataset diversity.} We recruited 10 volunteers with heights ranging from 161 to 182 centimeters and weights between 44 to 73 kilograms.
-We conducted our experiment across three different scenes and three distinct postures, i.e., sitting, lying, and standing, wherein each volunteer engaged in 8 types of human-computer interaction gestures.
-These gestures include click, swipe leftward, swipe rightward, swipe upward, swipe downward, swipe to bottom right, zoom in, and zoom out.
-The latter two are two-handed gestures and the rest are single-handed gestures.
-The selection of these gestures and postures is inspired by the Apple Vision Pro, such as confirming selection and scrolling up the page, which has demonstrated that this set of gestures can facilitate a wide range of VR interactive functions, as shown in the promotional videos released by Apple\footnote{\href{https://www.youtube.com/watch?v=IY4x85zqoJM}{Youtube link} and \href{https://www.bilibili.com/video/BV1Aw411L7Rz}{Bilibili link}}.
-In each scene and posture, volunteers were instructed to perform each gesture 20 times, with each gesture completed within 2 seconds.
+\textbf{(2) Dataset diversity.} We recruited 10 volunteers, whose heights ranged from 161 to 182 centimeters and weights from 44 to 73 kilograms.
+The experiment was conducted across three different environments and under three distinct postures: sitting, lying, and standing.
+In each condition, the participants performed eight types of human-computer interaction gestures: click, swipe left, swipe right, swipe up, swipe down, swipe to the bottom-right, zoom in, and zoom out.
+Among these, the last two are two-handed gestures, while the rest are performed with a single hand.
+The selection of gestures and postures was inspired by the Apple Vision Pro, which employs similar interactions—such as confirming selections or scrolling through content—for a broad range of VR functionalities.
+In every scene and posture, each volunteer was asked to perform each gesture 20 times, with each gesture completed within a 2-second duration.

-Of the 10 volunteers, two are left-handed, and in performing single-handed gestures, they have been assigned tasks to execute using their left and right hands, respectively.
-The remaining eight volunteers are right-handed, among whom six have been arranged to carry out interactive gestures using their dominant right hand, while two have been assigned to perform gestures using their non-dominant left hand.
-Thus, there are $2\times2+6+2=12$ different settings for the left and right hand executing gestures in total.
-Table.~\ref{tab:volunteer diversity} shows this experimental setting.
+Among the 10 volunteers, two are left-handed, and in performing single-handed gestures, they were instructed to perform gestures using their left and right hands, respectively.
+The remaining eight volunteers are right-handed; six of them performed gestures with their dominant right hand, while the other two were assigned to use their non-dominant left hand.
+Consequently, there are $2\times2+6+2=12$ different settings for the left and right hand executing gestures in total.
+Table.~\ref{tab:volunteer-diversity} summarizes this experimental configuration.
 This setup has been designed for scenarios where a user's preferred hand is occupied, ensuring that the system can still recognize and respond to gestures executed by the non-preferred hand.